GateNLP/wpextract/README.md

 This should be a scrape of the site's posts (at least), which will be used to extract data which is not present in the API response.

-Currently, this is limited to translations of posts.
+Currently, this is only used to extract translations of posts.
 If the site you are scraping does not have translations, the scrape is not required and an empty directory can be used.

 An example of an easy way to do this (given the `posts.json` file described above) is